Apply for internal review

 The university is not able to receive a request for an internal review if it does not meet the legislated grounds for internal review.
 The below circumstances are examples of those not considered valid grounds for internal review:

 In most cases supporting documentation will be required to accompany an application for internal review.

-Documentation can be supplied in PDF, JPEG, PNG, DOC, DOCX or ZIP format.
-A total of four (4) separate files can be submitted per application with a combined file size of 15MB or less.
-Please merge multiple photos into one PDF document of size 15MB or less.
+Documentation can be supplied in PDF, JPEG, PNG, DOC, DOCX or ZIP format in up to four (4) separate files per application (maximum size of 5MB each).

-Please ensure all necessary documentation is included in your application as you can only submit one application per infringement notice.
+Please ensure all relevant documentation is included in your application as you can only submit one application per infringement notice.